marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 Here we also used pattern binders to name the values that where matched by `multipleOf` extractors.

-Unfortunatelly in current version of Scala we cannot create parametrized extractors.
+Unfortunately in the current version of Scala we cannot create parametrized extractors.
 In other words we cannot create a universal `multipleOf(n)` extractor.
-This also means that pattern guards are not 100% replacable by extractors.
+This also means that pattern guards are not 100% replaceable by extractors.

-As the name suggest extractors main purpose is to extract the data from matched values.
+As the name suggest, the extractors main purpose is to extract the data from matched values.
 Our next extractor will extract non-null values from nullable reference:
 {% highlight scala %}